Journalist Ashley Ahearn (left) on the level with a fellow horsewoman during a recent interview. Photo by Megan Farmer

 Climate change, and how it intersects with the complex mix of ranching, recreation, public lands management, and shifting demographics in the Methow Valley, will be the focus of the reporting from this year’s fellowship.
 Led by Pacific Northwest news veteran Don Nelson, the Methow Valley News is enriched by the reporting of award-winning journalist Ashley Ahearn, whose science and environmental reporting experience and ability to connect global forces to grounded experiences, are already on display in this week’s prelude piece “What does climate change mean for you?”.

 The Rural Reporting Fellowship comes with “no strings attached” to the editorial content of the Methow Valley News or Ashley’s storytelling.
-The four stories that the fellowship supports will be determined by the paper and based on its identification of complex issues that have deep local resonance and lessons for us all.
+The stories that the fellowship supports will be determined by the paper and based on its identification of complex issues that have deep local resonance and lessons for us all.

 June 5 | A walk in the forest

 A wildfire scientist assesses the effects of the Crescent burn.

 May 22 | Sagebrush under siege

 Invasive, fast-burning cheatgrass is pushing out native plants, leading to higher intensity fires while managers struggle to keep pace.